Pantex Orientation

 Local 602 By-laws

-The Local 602 Bylaws define the specific rules, identities, roles and responsibilities of IBEW Local 602, its officers, and its members.
-New By-laws or amendments maybe proposed in writing by any member in good standing of the Local Union.
+The Local 602 By-laws define the specific rules, offices, roles, and responsibilities of IBEW Local 602, its officers, and its members.
+New By-laws or amendments may be proposed in writing by any member in good standing of the Local Union.
 Proposals may be submitted to the Local Office or to a member of the Executive Board.
-Proposals are then read at an official meeting, and debated and voted on by the membership at the following official meeting.
-If ratified by the membership, they are submitted for review and approval from our International Offices.
-This is spelled out in Article XVIII of our By-laws.
+Proposals are then read at an official meeting and debated and voted on by the membership at the following official meeting.
+If ratified by the membership, they are submitted for review and approval by the International Office as required by the By-laws.

 Collective Bargaining Agreements (CBA)

 A CBA is the working agreement for the various classifications of workers.
-It describes the terms and working conditions that have been negotiated by Labor and Management for the duration of the contract cycle.
-Each agreement is made up of conditions the employers must abide by which were fought and earned over many decades.
-It also details the conditions that labor must honor.
-The Agreements are legally binding contracts and can be considered the “Law of the Land” as far as electrical work is concerned.
+It describes the terms and working conditions negotiated by labor and management for the duration of the contract cycle.
+Each agreement is made up of conditions the employer must follow, as well as conditions labor must honor.
+The agreements are legally binding contracts and should be treated as the controlling documents for covered work.

 • Inside Working Agreement